BojanDolic/SSTC1/README.md

 # Start

-I started researching what would be most cost-effective way to build the tesla coil and I decided to build an SSTC.
+I started researching what would be the most cost-effective way to build the tesla coil and a decision was made for it to be an SSTC.
 ### SSTC uses semiconductors instead of the spark gap to switch the primary coil.
 The most significant difference is the absence of resonant capacitors (primary capacitors).
 Because of this, the SSTC cannot generate huge voltages at the output; however, it is much cheaper to build.

 My plan was to look at the builds other coilers made and try something similar.
 I went for the proven design of the Steve Ward with a few modifications regarding the logic board.